5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/README.md

 - **Devices which are present in the `DSDT` but are disabled** because they are considered legacy but macOS needs them to be enabled in order to work.
 A prime example for this is the Realtime Clock (RTC) which is disabled in favor of `AWAC` on Wintel machines following newer ACPI specs.
 Usually found on mainboards with 300-series chipsets and newer.

 ### :warning: Don't inject already known Devices
-Sometimed I come across configs which contain a lot of unnecessary `DeviceProperties` which Hackintool extracted for them.
+Sometimes I come across configs which contain a lot of unnecessary `DeviceProperties` which Hackintool extracted for them.
 In other words: they inject the same already known devices and properties back into the system where they came from.
 In most cases, this is completely unnecessary – there are no benefits in doing so – and it slows down the boot process as well.

 The only reason for doing this is to have installed PCIe cards listed in the "PCI" section of System Profiler.
 Apart from that, all detected devices will be listed in the corresponding category they belong to automatically.
 So there's really no need to do this.